 From Mike Holmgren to Denny Green to Mike White to Jon Gruden ( who had just begun coaching on the 1990 SF coaching staff) and George Seifert succeeding Bill Walsh.
 They all could attribute their Head Coaching jobs to some extent to Craig’s performance along with Montana and Rice.
 Yet the foundation of that offense running and receiving along with goal line and short yardage was #33.

-By the way, when did Roger Craig set the Super Bowl record for becoming the first running back to have a 100 yard receiving game??
+By the way, when did Roger Craig become the the first running back to have a 100 yard receiving game in a Super Bowl??
 You guessed it… Super Bowl XXIII against Cincinnati and not his record setting performance against Miami.
 Now had he won the Super Bowl XIX MVP, or the 1985 NFL MVP, would that have propelled him to winning the NFL MVP in 1988??
 Give it some thought.

 For induction into the Pro Football Hall of Fame, I present to you…Roger Craig